 We believe that the continued criminalisation of children involved in prostitution is likely to deter them from seeking assistance from the authorities and plays into the hands of abusers.
-We draw attention in this context to the briefings on the Bill of the Standing Committee for Youth Justice (SCYJ), of which JUSTICE is a member.
-We therefore believe that even if the offence of loitering/soliciting is retained for adult prostitutes it should be repealed for children.

-2 Ibid, pp23-25.
+2 Ibid, pp23-25 and SCYJ briefings on the Bill.
 3 UN Doc CRC/C/GBR/CO/4, 20 October 2008, para 74.

-4 Hansard.
-House of Commons Tuesday 27th November.
+4 Hansard, House of Commons Tuesday 27th November.
 Column 537ff